nakatatsu/ga-prot/README.md

 # ga-prot

-This software is released under the MIT License.
+This code is released under the MIT License.